Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Introduction

-Sometimes there is the preferable direction for exchanges, i.e. with asymmetric exchange kernels, $K(i,\mbox{ }j)\ne \mbox{ }K(\mbox{ }j,i)$, like in coalescence processes in Lifshitz-Slyozov-Wagner theory \cite{LifshitzSlyozovRU,LifshitzSlyozovEN}, where big clusters ``eat'' smaller ones.
+Sometimes there is the preferable direction for exchanges, i.e. with asymmetric exchange kernels, $K(i,\mbox{ }j)\ne \mbox{ }K(\mbox{ }j,i)$, like in coalescence processes in Lifshitz-Slyozov-Wagner theory \cite{LifshitzSlyozovRU}, where big clusters ``eat'' smaller ones.
 The exchange rate kernel $K(i,\mbox{ }j)$ is defined by the product of the rate at which monomer detach from a cluster of size $i$ and the rate at which this monomer reach another cluster of size $j$.

 In Leyvraz-Redner scaling theory of aggregate growth \cite{Leyvraz} cities $A_i $ of size $i$ evolve according to the following rule:

 where $K(i,\mbox{ }j)$ is the exchange rate.
 That is, monomer (one person) leaves some of cities $A_i $ of population $i$ and arrive to some of cities $A_j $ of population $j$.
 This can be considered as the generalized rule for the theory of growth and distribution of assets \cite{Ispolatov}, if one can assume that $A_i $ are persons with asset volume of $i$.